Feature and Parameter Selection in Stochastic Linear Bandits: Introduction

 In this paper, we study {\em model selection} in stochastic linear bandits (LB), where the LB problem at hand is selected from a set of $M$ models.
 The agent has information about the models but does not know the identity of the one(s) that the new LB problem has been selected from.
 The goal of the agent is to identify the true model(s) and transfer its (their) collected experience to speedup the learning of the task at hand.
-It is also important to identify the conditions under which this transfer of information can result in more efficient learning than learning the new task individually.
 It is a common scenario in many application domains that the new task belongs to a family of models that are either known accurately or with misspecification.
 For example, it is reasonable to assume that the customers of an online marketing website, the users of an app, or the patients in a medical trial belong to a certain number of categories based on their shopping and browsing habits or their genetic signatures.
-Moreover, it is also common these days that the websites, apps, and clinics have a large amount of information from each of these categories that can be used for building a model.
+It is also common these days that websites, apps, and clinics have a large amount of information from each of these categories that can be used to build a model.